albertodsandoval/albertodsandoval.github.io/_posts/2024-11-23-api-workshop.md

     "favourite":{}
 }]
 ```
-We know that there is a field in this Object called "url" that contains the url of a cat image!
+We know that there is a field in this Object called "url" that contains the url of a cat image.
-What the code does is:
+So we can create some code that does:
 1. Creates a button element to click
     * this button will call _fetchCat_ when pressed
 2. Creates a div element to hold the image when we get it